powersync-ja/powersync.dart/packages/powersync_core/README.md

 # PowerSync SDK for Dart

 _[PowerSync](https://www.powersync.com) is a sync engine for building local-first apps with instantly-responsive UI/UX and simplified state transfer.
-Syncs between SQLite on the client-side and Postgres or MongoDB on the server-side (MySQL coming soon)._
+Syncs between SQLite on the client-side and Postgres, MongoDB or MySQL on the server-side._

 This package (`powersync_core`) is the PowerSync client SDK for Dart.